 What is the Fixed-Charge Coverage Ratio (FCCR)?

 The Fixed-Charge Coverage Ratio (FCCR) is a measure of a company’s ability to meet fixed-charge obligations such as interest expenses and lease expenses.
-The FCCR is a broader measure of the times interest coverage ratio, more complete by virtue of the fact that it also includes other fixed costs such as leases and insurance.
+The FCCR is a broader measure of the interest coverage ratio, more complete by virtue of the fact that it also includes other fixed costs such as leases.
 As with other commonly used debt ratios, a higher ratio value – preferably 2 or above – indicates a more financially healthy, and less risky, company or situation.
 A lower ratio value – less than 1 – indicates that the company is struggling to meet its regularly scheduled payments.

 Fixed-Charge Coverage Ratio Formula